sujiatong/Final-project-MUSA-6950/README.md

 `Positive
 😊`

-## Task 2: Image-Related Reasoning
+## Image-Related Reasoning

-In this section, a Large Language Model (LLM) is applied to perform basic image-related reasoning.
+In this section, utilizing LLMs performs image related reasoning by the NY street view image.

-The model generates descriptive texts for the images that summarize the main visual elements, highlighting the potential of LLMs in assisting simple visual understanding tasks through language.
+The model generates descriptive texts for the street view images that summarize the main visual elements, highlighting the potential of LLMs in assisting simple visual understanding tasks through language.

 - Instead of processing raw image data directly, publicly available image URLs are used.
 - Text prompts describing the image URLs are fed into the LLM.